tytydraco/yessleep/out/It_only_comes_when_Im_quiet.md

 I wanted her to tell me something comforting after that.
 I wanted her to say she had been very sick then, that brains make patterns out of plumbing and loneliness, that I should call a doctor.
 I wanted her to become the adult in the room for once and hand me a normal explanation.

-Instead she asked, very softly, “Has it started with you?”
+Instead, she asked, very softly, “Has it started with you?”

 I hung up.